UMAprotocol/optimistic-truth-bot/README.md

 For Code Runner solutions, the Overseer performs additional validation by checking date/time formats, timezone conversions, and API data retrieval logic to ensure technical accuracy.

+### 📝 Prompts

+The system uses carefully crafted prompts for each component, stored in the [multi_operator/prompts](multi_operator/prompts/) directory:

+- [**Perplexity Prompts**](multi_operator/prompts/perplexity_prompt.py): System prompts for the Perplexity solver to guide its information search and evaluation
+- [**Router Prompts**](multi_operator/prompts/router_prompt.py): Prompts used by the Router to analyze queries and choose appropriate solvers
+- [**Overseer Prompts**](multi_operator/prompts/overseer_prompt.py): Prompts for the Overseer to evaluate solver responses and check market alignment
+- [**Code Runner Prompts**](multi_operator/prompts/code_runner_prompt.py): Prompts for generating Python code based on query requirements

+These prompt files contain multiple versions and templates that guide the behavior of the AI models at each stage of processing.
+They are designed to ensure consistent, accurate, and well-reasoned responses for different types of market questions.

 ## 🚀 Getting Started

 ### 📋 Prerequisites